aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/ishape/_index.md

 ```

-Gets unique shape identifier in presentation scope.
+Returns an internal, presentation-scoped identifier intended for use by add-ins or other code.
+Because this value can be reassigned by the user or programmatically, it must not be treated as a persistent unique key.
 Read-only long.
-See also \#getOfficeInteropShapeId.getOfficeInteropShapeId for getting unique shape identifier in slide scope.
+See also \#getOfficeInteropShapeId.getOfficeInteropShapeId.

 **Returns:**
 long